ExFace/ModxCmsConnector/README.md

 # ModxCmsConnector
-CMS connector for the MODx CMS 1.x
+This CMS connector makes it possible to use the axenox business application plattform within MODx (1.x).
+It includes a corresponding CMS adapter for axenox as well as MODx snippets and plugins